Key highlights

 - Google search console: Don’t forget to submit your new domain to Google Search Console and other SEO tools you use to track performance.
 This will help search engines index your new site faster and ensure a smooth transition.

-Maintaining your SEO rankings after you change domain name
+How to maintain your SEO rankings after you change domain name?

 Changing your domain name doesn’t mean you have to set up your SEO from scratch.
 Once you have successfully set up your new website address, it’s time to monitor performance and address any lingering SEO issues.